Climate of the Arctic: Temperature

-Average winter and summer temperatures in the Arctic.
+Winter (top) and summer (bottom) mean temperature in the Arctic.
+Climatological mean (1991-2020) based on ERA5 reanalysis data.

 The Arctic is often perceived as a region stuck in a permanent deep freeze.
 While much of the region does experience very low temperatures, there is considerable variability with both location and season.
 Winter temperatures average below freezing over all of the Arctic except for small regions in the southern Norwegian and Bering Seas, which remain ice free throughout the winter.
 Average temperatures in summer are above freezing over all regions except the central Arctic Basin, where sea ice survives through the summer, and interior Greenland.

 The maps show the average temperature over the Arctic in January and July, generally the coldest and warmest months.
 These maps were made with data from the NCEP/NCAR Reanalysis, which incorporates available data into a computer model to create a consistent global data set.
 Neither the models nor the data are perfect, so these maps may differ from other estimates of surface temperatures; in particular, most Arctic climatologies show temperatures over the central Arctic Ocean in July averaging just below freezing, a few degrees lower than these maps show.
 (USSR, 1985) An earlier climatology of temperatures in the Arctic, based entirely on available data, is shown in this map from the CIA Polar Regions Atlas.